a11yproject/a11yproject.com/_posts/2020-01-23-operating-system-and-browser-accessibility-display-modes.md

 ### How to target it in code

-You can use the [`inverted-colors` media feature](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/inverted-colors) to to target Dark Mode in CSS.
+You can use the [`inverted-colors` media feature](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/inverted-colors) to target Inverted Colors Mode in CSS.
 In the following example, we invert images and video when Inverted Colors Mode is active.
 This keeps them looking the way they were intended, while allowing the rest of the UI to change:

 ``` css
 @media (inverted-colors: inverted) {